Donald Trump and fascism: Dehumanization against political opponents and minorities

+In January 2026, journalist Walker Bragman interviewed three genocide scholars who were concerned that the US was at the "early stages of committing genocide" against transgender people.
+Former presidents of the International Association of Genocide Scholars, Henry Theriault and Gregory Stanton, explained that the Trump administration wanted "to destroy a gender group," accuse them of corrupting traditional and family values, marginalize them socially and economically partly in order to urge them to kill themselves, and give tacit permission to law enforcers to use force specifically against them.
+Experts on genocide Stanton and Haley Brown deemed these tactics to be "directly borrowed from the Nazis."

 Cult of personality

+Beginning in October 2025, The New York Times editorial board published an Autocracy Index showing erosion of US democracy using various benchmarks, offering "a way to understand how much Mr. Trump is eroding American democracy" since his January 2025 inauguration.
+"Creating a cult of personality" is among Trump's most dominant strategies.

 Historians Enzo Traverso, Ruth Ben-Ghiat, and Manon Lefebvre (experts in totalitarianism, fascism, and the United States), and the French translator of Mein Kampf, Olivier Mannoni, argued that Donald Trump fosters a cult of personality thanks to his charismatic, masculinist, reactionary, accessible, and identifiable rhetoric, where his aura matters much more than the quality of his arguments in the eyes of his followers.
-The four experts drew as such similarities between the fascists of the 1920s–1930s and the MAGA movement.
+The four experts drew such similarities between the fascists of the 1920s–1930s and the MAGA movement.

-Furthermore, the three historians believed that the cult of personality skyrocketed since the attempted assassination of Donald Trump in July 2024 by furthering Trump's charismatic aspect as a barrier between US citizens and the "enemy".
-As such Trump's followers went as far as to talk about "divine intervention" when seeing that the assassination attempt failed.
+Furthermore, the three historians believed that the cult of personality skyrocketed since the attempted assassination of Donald Trump in July 2024 by furthering Trump's charismatic aspect as a barrier between US citizens and the "enemy."
+As such, Trump's followers went as far as to talk about "divine intervention" when seeing that the assassination attempt failed.